Xingbaji/PNCG_IPC/README.md

 model/: Stores model files utilized in the demonstrations and testing phases.

+#### note
+The newest version of Numpy may cause Core Dumped, I don't figure out why it happens.
+It seems to due to the version difference of meshtaichi package and Numpy.
+Older version such as numpy1.26, is fine.

 Please use ubuntu system, the performance of our code in windows is worse than ubuntu.

 #### TODO: